Nnsjr/spotify-helper/README.md

     3. Fill in `CLIENT_ID` and `CLIENT_SECRET` in `config.yml`.

 ## Authentication
-1. At first run, run `python setup.py` and visit `http://127.0.0.1:7000/auth` to complete Spotify auth.
+1. At first run, run `python music-helper.py setup` and visit `http://127.0.0.1:7000/auth` to complete Spotify auth.
 2. Music league parser uses your browser's cookie to workaround with sessions make sure you never click always allow when granting access to python.